mietzen/smb-zfs/README.md

  ## Prerequisites

-- A Debian-based Linux distribution.
+- Debian 12 - Bookworm or newer
+- ZFS installed with a pre-existing pool
 - Python >= 3.10
-- ZFS installed with a pre-existing pool.
-- sudo privileges.
+- sudo privileges

 ## Installation